Tomev/qcflow/docs/source/llms/langchain/autologging.rst

 Configure Autologging
 ---------------------

-MLflow LangChain autologging can log various information about the model and its inference. **By default, only trace logging is enabled**, but you can enable autologging of other information by setting the corresponding parameters when calling :py:func:`mlflow.langchain.autolog()`.
+QCFlow LangChain autologging can log various information about the model and its inference. **By default, only trace logging is enabled**, but you can enable autologging of other information by setting the corresponding parameters when calling :py:func:`qcflow.langchain.autolog()`.
 For other configurations, please refer to the API documentation.

 .. list-table::
     :widths: 20 20 30 30